 Adding this line in the

-.htaccess has helped users fixing this issue:
+.htaccess has helped users fixing an issue with OPcache:

 php_value opcache.revalidate_freq 0